IndraGonz/CLARC/README.md

 In its first step, CLARC identifies ‘same gene’ pairs by looking for genes that never co-occur in the same isolate and also share sequence identity and functional annotation.
 After this step, CLARC builds a graph where fully connected clusters represent gene variants that were erroneously split into different COGs.
 Finally, genes in these clusters are condensed to generate a refined gene presence absence matrix for the population.
 For a more detailed breakdown of the technical workflow see the [Pipeline workflow description](#pipeline-workflow-description) section in this repository.

 In summary, CLARC is meant to compliment existing bacterial pangenome tools by polishing their COG definitions.
-As input, the pipeline currently takes the presence absence matrix generated with [Roary](https://sanger-pathogens.github.io/Roary/) (but can also accept input from [Panaroo](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02090-4)).
+As input, the pipeline currently takes the presence absence matrix generated with [Roary](https://sanger-pathogens.github.io/Roary/) (but can also accept inputs from [Panaroo](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02090-4) and [PPanGGOLiN](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007732)).
 We believe CLARC is particularly helpful for researchers that plan to perform downstream analyses that rely on COG frequencies, such as studying the evolutionary dynamics of accessory genes or running a panGWAS.

 ## Installation